ngtina99/ft_transcendence/docs/notes_Tina.md

 # My Recommended Modules
+(I deleted what we skipp, I didn't explained what we already added, others I explained at the end of the actual line)
 ## Web
   - Major module: Use a framework to build the backend - ADD
-  - Minor module: Use a framework or a toolkit to build the frontend - RESEARCH
+  - Minor module: Use a framework or a toolkit to build the frontend - RESEARCH, React → Next.js - built on top of React (SSR/SSG, routing, data fetching, auth-friendly)
-  - Minor module: Use a database for the backend -  YULIA: 10, JUAN:8
+  - Minor module: Use a database for the backend -  YULIA: 10, JUAN:8, kinda mandatory
-  - Major module: Store the score of a tournament in the Blockchain - CAMILLE: 9, JUAN: 8

 ## User Management
   - Major module: Standard user management, authentication, users across tournaments - YULIA OPTIONAL, CAMILLE